tc39/proposal-upsert/README.md

   ```

   This design does avoid ever inserting the invalid value into the map, but is
   a bit confusing to read.
-This proposal by combinding update and insert can be
+This proposal by combining update and insert can be
   a little clearer:

   ```mjs